 What is a tostada?

-A tostada is a flat, crispy corn tortilla that’s piled high with savory toppings like refried beans, meat, cheese, and fresh veggies—basically an open-faced taco with extra crunch.
+A tostada (it’s toh-STAH-dah, not tuh-STAH-duh — you’re welcome) is a flat, crispy corn tortilla piled high with savory toppings like refried beans or refried black beans, meat, cheese, and fresh vegetables.
+Whereas tacos use a soft corn tortilla, folded, or crispy, folded taco shells.
+Essentially an open-faced taco with extra crunch.

 For the Ground Beef Tostadas:

-- Corn Tortillas: These form the crisp, sturdy base.
+- Corn Tortillas: These form the crispy tortilla base, a sturdy base.
 Use traditional corn tortillas (not flour) for that classic tostada texture and flavor.
 Alternatively, you can use store-bought tostada shells or flour tortillas (tho then it won’t be gluten-free).

 - Oil: A neutral oil, like avocado or canola, is ideal for frying your tortillas golden and crispy.